Attraction 44 / 50

 Piazza del Quirinale

-One of many beautiful squares in the city, the Piazza del Quirinale is located near the palace of the same name, home to the president of Italy.
+One of many beautiful squares in the city, the Piazza del Quirinale is located near the palace of the same name, which serves as the official residence of the president of Italy.
+At the center of the square stands the Dioscuri Fountain.

 Palazzo del Quirinale, Rome